Understanding the Term Mobile SEO Optimization?

 The article contains a list of tools to check either your website/webpage is mobile friendly or not or near about.
 Also, the web engineer can find the optimum methods on what fixation should be done to properly optimize and how!

 Millions of web developers choose Google Mobile-Friendly Tool to test their website anonymously for user’s behavior.
 The vital point here to mention is that more than 95% of websites are made as according with the instructions prescribed by the Google Web Master Tool, here also you can find how the Google Bot consider your website and the necessary instructions to optimize your webpage for making better on-site SEO, better user behavior and optimum visibility in search results.

 Once your website has passed the Google Mobile-Friendly test, you will find a green signal saying:

 If it failed, you will see a red alert

 - “Not mobile-friendly”

-In case of failing the mobile test, it also displays the causes of failure too as fonts are too small, content is wider than screen, buttons are smaller or closer links etc.
+In case of failing the mobile test, it also displays the causes of failure too as fonts are too small, content is wider than a screen, buttons are smaller or closer links etc.

-Another highly appreciated and a handy tool for testing mobile website by Google is the PageSpeed Insights by Google, used by plenty of web developers to test the page speed and tells the complete and incomplete aspects of website as an analysis.
+Another highly appreciated and a handy tool for testing mobile website by Google is the PageSpeed Insights by Google, used by plenty of web developers to test the page speed and tells the complete and incomplete aspects of a website as an analysis.